1863 Chicago mayoral election

-In the Chicago mayoral election of 1863, Democrat Francis Cornwall Sherman won reelection, defeating National Union (Republican) nominee Thomas Barbour Bryan by an extremely narrow quarter percent margin.
+In the Chicago mayoral election of 1863, Democrat Francis Cornwall Sherman won reelection, defeating National Union nominee Thomas Barbour Bryan by an extremely narrow quarter percent margin.

 Background

 In 1862, Sherman had appointed a committee which recommended that Chicago pass a new city charter which would annex Bridgeport and Holstein, lengthen the terms for mayor, treasurer, collector, city attorney, and clerk of police each from one to two years.
 Ultimately, such a charter and measures came to pass before the 1863 mayoral election.
 This made 1863 the first mayoral election held to a two-year term.

 Since his 1862 mayoral victory, Sherman had, in October 1862, lost a congressional election to Isaac N. Arnold.

 The election was held on April 21.
 It was the third of four Chicago mayoral elections which took place during the course of the American Civil War.

 Local tensions between the two major parties were strong in the spring of 1863.
 Alderman Charles C. P. Holden had introduced several resolutions which Sherman vetoed for being too partisan.
 Republicans sought to see Democrats provide greater support for war measures, while Democrats were critical of President Lincoln's handling of the war.
 At the time the Common Council's swing vote was Alderman Shimp, a Democrat voted with the Republicans.